mnlyjkn/Profile_for_NRS_528/Review_Final/README.md

   - A tool for creating a heatmap of where a species was found from a CSV file.
 Only works on CSV files with 1 species.

 - Clip and Merge
-  - A tool for creating a heatmap of where a species was found from a CSV file.
-Only works on CSV files with 1 species.
+  - A tool for clipping target areas from a shapefile and then merging them into 1 shapefile.
+Only merges 2 areas.